dajat/vpn-discover/README.md

 <img src="https://imgur.com/GpBqUcv.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, login remotely to the virtual machine using "Remote Desktop Connection".
-Toggle back to Azure: Search for "Virtual Machine", select the Virtual Machine that was created, copy the Public IP address and paste into the remote desktop "Computer" text box to login.
+Next, log in remotely to the virtual machine using "Remote Desktop Connection".
+Toggle back to Azure: Search for "Virtual Machine", select the Virtual Machine that was created, copy the Public IP address, and paste it into the remote desktop "Computer" text box to log in.
 </p>
 <br />
 <h2>Remote Desktop to Virtual Machine Contined</h2>